eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

 ### File naming schemes

-If **a file naming scheme** is employed, it should be descriptive and consistent.
-Encode attributes of a file as alphanumeric strings separated by underscores ( '_' ).
+If a file naming scheme is employed, it should be descriptive and consistent.
+Encode attributes of a file as alphanumeric strings separated by underscores ( `_` ).
 Here is a sophisticated naming convention example from the
 [CMIP5 Model Output Requirements](https://pcmdi.llnl.gov/mips/cmip5/CMIP5_output_metadata_requirements.pdf):